ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - CT

-- high sensitivity (maybe better than DSA)
+- high sensitivity (comparable to DSA)

 Chest X-ray